loophp/collection/docs/pages/usage.rst

-The reason that the frequency analysis for letters 'a' and 'b' is missing is because when you call the method ``Collection::all()`` with a *false* parameter, the collection converts the lazy collection into a regular PHP array, and PHP doesn't allow having multiple time the same key, so it overrides the previous data and there will be missing information in the resulting array.
+The reason that the frequency analysis for letters 'a' and 'b' is missing is because when you call the method ``Collection::all()`` with a *false* parameter, the collection converts the lazy collection into a regular PHP array, and PHP doesn't allow having multiple time the same key; thus, it overrides the previous data and there will be missing information in the resulting array.

 In order to prevent this, by default the ``all`` operation will also apply